aaschmid/gradle-cpd-plugin/README.md

 **Attention:** The plugins groupId was changed from ```de.aaschmid.gradle.plugins``` to ```de.aaschmid``` in [v1.0][].

 By default the copy-paste-detection looks at all source code of all projects which at least apply ```LifecycleBasePlugin```.
-If you use a different programming language and want to get it configurated out of the box, please open an issue :-)
+If you use a different programming language and want to get it configured out of the box, please open an issue :-)

 ### Single module project